MatheusAntonioF/poor-app/README.md

 ## TODOS

 -   [x] Implement database connection
 -   [x] Save expenses in the database
-- [ ] Create an UI to show the expenses
+-   [x] Create an UI to show the expenses
+-   [ ] Add modal to upload a pdf invoice

+## Improvements

+-   [ ] Update the way to handle the categories

 ### How to decrypt pdfs with password

 ```
-qpdf --pasword=<PASSWORD> input.pdf output.pdf
+qpdf --password=<PASSWORD> input.pdf output.pdf

 ```